*Updated September 2022

 You may already be familiar with the story of CEO Elizabeth Holmes and her nonexistent unicorn - there’s even a brand-new Hulu show about it.
 This isn’t so much a failed technology in medicine as it is a case of bait and switch, a company that was once valued at $10 billion but that had never actually created its flagship product.

 Well, something that exists would be nice.
 The sales pitch was deceitful.
-Soon enough, a lack of peer reviews, product testing, and any type of viable results or unobscure allusions to the technology raised enough suspicion to end the charade.
+Soon enough, a lack of peer reviews, transparency, product testing, and any type of viable results or unobscure allusions to the so-called medical technology raised enough suspicion to end the charade.
 After more than 10 years of successful fundraising, Elizabeth Holmes and her right-hand man/lover/former company president Ramesh Balwani were eventually charged with massive fraud by the SEC.

 On January 3, 2022, Holmes was found guilty on four out of eleven charges of fraud.
 “Each count carries a maximum sentence of 20 years in prison, terms that are likely to be served concurrently.”